Dublin Airport passengers opposed to cutting charges, survey finds

 Dublin Airport Authority (DAA) survey suggests few passengers believe the airlines will pass on any reduction in charges .

-The majority of Dublin Airport passengers (60 per cent) are against proposals to cut passenger charges, believing the money should be used instead to fund investment in better facilities, a survey by Dublin Airport Authority (DAA) has found.
+The majority of Dublin Airport passengers (60 per cent) are against proposals to cut passenger charges, believing the money should be used instead to fund investment in better facilities, a survey by the airport’s operator DAA has found.

 The Commission for Aviation Regulation (CAR) wants Dublin Airport to cut the passenger charges it levies on airlines by €2, from the current level of €9.65 a head to €7.50 from next year.